Overview

 In certain instances from time to time, Stavis Wealth may pay certain fees to private wealth

-managers that obtain financial data and client objectives in coordination with the
+managers that obtain financial data and client objectives in coordination with the governing

-amount will vary based upon the time and effort expended by the private wealth manager.
+vary based upon the time and effort expended by the private wealth manager.

 Additional Information